jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 ###Issues

-If the goal is to "test automatically", then frankly the old way didn't acheive it.
+If the goal is to "test automatically", then frankly the old way didn't achieve it.
 It's certainly better than no testing at all, but having too many manual steps often lead to missteps by the developer.
 Personally, I would often lose time because I forgot to rebuild the Ruby language bindings, which results in testing old code without the corrections I was working on.
 It was also a mildly frustrating that I was constantly  compiling a library in Xcode, then switching to the Terminal to run my test in Ruby via the command line.

 So the questions we started asking in Albi were: